 (2) In a separate feeding, administer the GI Distress.
 This can also be put on food.
 Most cats will eat it as the predominant flavor is licorice and they like that taste.

 Since a few cats are very finicky, we also supply an oral syringe.

 Do I need all these products?

-Enzymes, Probiotics, Bentonite Clay and Herbal Extract may all be necessary for sucess, and often are crucial for success.
-Yet Enzymes and Probiotics must be shipped dry, while Clay and Herbal Extracts has to be shipped wet.
-They can be mixed before consumption.
-Also, it leave room for experimentation, you may only need one or two.
-Since there was no way for us to tell in advance which of these three products or which combination of these products would work for any particular cat, we included them all at a discounted price, added in FREE SHIPPING!
+These products may all be needed or you may only need one or two.
+Since there was no way for us to tell in advance which of these three products or which combination of these products would work for any particular cat, we included them all, discounted the price!

 Safe & Beneficial